apache/incubator-wayang-website/blog/2026-08-08-gsoc-2026-wayang-jdbc-driver.md

 ## Demo / How to Run

-The JDBC module includes a small local demo that runs a Wayang JDBC server and connects to it using a Java JDBC client.
-The demo uses a CSV dataset and demonstrates a complete query from JDBC connection to returned results.
+The JDBC module includes a small local demo for exploring CSV-backed datasets.
+The demo lists available CSV files, shows their SQL-style table names, lets the user select a dataset, and then runs simple analysis operations on the selected file.

+This demo is intentionally beginner-friendly.
+It helps show how external data can be represented as logical SQL-style tables, while keeping the data itself in ordinary CSV files.

 ### Prerequisites

 - Java 17 JDK
 - Git
 - Bash
-- Internet access for Maven dependencies

 Verify the required tools: